letsencrypt/boulder/test/certs/README.md

 ### ipki

 The "ipki" PKI emulates our internal PKI that the various Boulder services use to authenticate each other when establishing gRPC connections.
 It includes one certificate for each service which participates in our gRPC cluster.
-Some of these certificates (for the services that we run mulitple copies of) have multiple names, so the same certificate can be loaded by each copy of that service.
+Some of these certificates (for the services that we run multiple copies of) have multiple names, so the same certificate can be loaded by each copy of that service.

 This PKI is loaded by virtually every Boulder component.